vinugawade/sender.net/README.md

  your Drupal installation's module directory.
 2. Navigate to `Administration > Extend` and install the module.

-For more information, refer to [Installing Drupal Modules](https://www.drupal.org/docs/extending-drupal/installing-drupal-modules).
+For more information, refer to the [Drupal documentation on installing modules](https://www.drupal.org/docs/extending-drupal/installing-drupal-modules).

 ## Configuration

-1. Obtain [API access tokens](https://app.sender.net/settings/tokens) from your [Sender.net](https://auth.sender.net/oauth/login) account and set them in the module's settings at `Configuration > System > Sender.net`.
+1. Obtain your [API access tokens](https://app.sender.net/settings/tokens) from your [sender.net](https://auth.sender.net/oauth/login) account and set them in the module's settings at `Configuration > System > Sender.net`.
-2. Set up the `Base URL` from the [API documentation](https://api.sender.net).
+2. Set up the `Base URL` from the [sender.net API documentation](https://api.sender.net).
 3. Choose any available group if desired, and save the configuration.
 4. Visit `Structure > Block Layout` to place the `Sender.net Subscription Block` in the desired region.